brown-cs132-s13/labs/sessions/lab.md

 We've already initialized an Express application in the directory, which is just a simple directory structure to get you going quickly.
+(You could autogenerate this yourself with the `express` command, if you'd installed Express globally with `-g`).
 The main application is in `app.js`.

 What are sessions?
 -----------------